jbouder/agent-docs-mcp/README.md

 # Agent Docs MCP

-MCP Server providing access to AGENTS.md files from GitHub repositories to support your AI code assisted environment.
+MCP Server that provides coding agents with automatic access to AGENTS.md documentation from GitHub repositories.
+This enables AI assistants to understand your codebase conventions, patterns, and guidelines without manual intervention.

+## Why Use This?

+When working with AI coding agents, they often need context about:

+- Your coding standards and conventions
+- Architecture decisions and patterns
+- API usage and best practices
+- Project-specific guidelines

+This MCP server makes that documentation automatically available to agents, so they can:

+- **Automatically reference** your coding guidelines when making changes
+- **Search** for specific patterns or implementations
+- **Understand context** before implementing features
+- **Follow conventions** without being explicitly told

 ## Getting Started

-Add the following to your mcp.json to connect VS Code Copilot to the MCP server.
-The repository URLs are configured using the `REPO_URLS` environment variable, and the server will automatically look for AGENTS.md files:
+Add the following to your MCP configuration to connect your AI assistant to the documentation:

-## Example Configuration
+### Configuration

-Complete MCP configuration example:

 ```json
 {